-Unlimited Tax Liability in Switzerland Tax Residence in Switzerland
+Unlimited Tax Liability in Switzerland

+Tax Residence in Switzerland

 Under Swiss law, a person is resident in Switzerland for tax purposes if he or she has had an uninterrupted stay of at least 30 days in the country with professional activity or a stay of at least 90 days without professional activity.
 Unless a double taxation treaty specifically allocates the person's tax residence to another state, he or she will then become subject to unlimited tax liability in Switzerland.
 This means that his or her worldwide income and wealth become subject to income tax at the federal, cantonal and municipal levels, and to wealth tax on the cantonal and municipal levels.
+From a Swiss perspective, the centre of vital interests is typically a decisive aspect for determining an individual's tax residence.

-In addition to unlimited tax liability in Switzerland, Swiss tax residency typically also brings with it compliance requirements such as the obligation to file an annual tax return and ancillary consequences such as becoming subject to the automatic international exchange of information and the American CRS and FATCA regimes.
+In addition to unlimited tax liability in Switzerland, Swiss tax residency typically also brings with it compliance requirements such as the obligation to file an annual tax return and ancillary consequences such as potentially falling within the scope of Swiss reporting obligations under the international automatic exchange of information and the US FATCA legislation.